solo-io/gloo/docs/content/guides/security/waf/_index.md

 The precedence is as such: `Route` > `VirtualService` > `HttpGateway`.

-The configuration of the three of them is nearly identical at the moment, and follows the same pattern as other enterprise features in Gloo Edge.
+The configuration of the three of them is nearly identical and follows the same pattern as other enterprise features in Gloo Edge.
 The configuration is included in the `options` object of the `httpGateway`.
-This process will be enumerated below, but first we will go over the general flow of configuring WAF in Gloo Edge.
+This process will be outlined below, but first we will go over the general flow of configuring WAF in Gloo Edge.

-The WAF filter at its core supports a list of `RuleSet` objects which are then loaded into the ModSecurity library.
+The WAF filter supports a list of `RuleSet` objects which are loaded into the ModSecurity library.
 The Gloo Edge API has a few conveniences built on top of that to allow easier access to the OWASP Core Rule Set (via the [coreRuleSet](#core-rule-set) field).
 The  `RuleSet` Api looks as follows: